Misconduct Disclosure Requirements for Proposed Hires

 In response to SB 791 and AB 810, the University implemented the following actions:

-2. Authorization of Information Release Form: Require all proposed hires in the Professor series or Teaching Professor series to sign a release form that authorizes the release of information by the proposed hire’s previous employers to the UC location concerning any substantiated allegations of misconduct.
-The release form is required for all employees in order for the UC location to follow-up with a prior employer.
+- Authorization of Information Release Form: Require all proposed hires in the Professor series or Teaching Professor series to sign a release form that authorizes the release of information by the proposed hire’s previous employers to the UC location concerning any substantiated allegations of misconduct.
+The release form is required in order for the UC location to follow-up with a prior employer.

-3. Obtaining information from previous employers: Require all locations to use the signed release form to make a reasonable attempt to obtain information from the previous employer(s) concerning any substantiated allegations of misconduct for final candidates (proposed hires) in the Professor series or Teaching Professor series, regardless of the proposed hire’s responses in the misconduct disclosure form.
+- Obtaining information from previous employers: Require all locations to use the signed release form to make a reasonable attempt to obtain information from the previous employer(s) concerning any substantiated allegations of misconduct for final candidates (proposed hires) in the Professor series or Teaching Professor series, regardless of the proposed hire’s responses in the misconduct disclosure questionnaire.

 For more information, see Frequently Asked Questions.